MapColonies/developer-portal/docs/MapColonies/vector/Services/feedback-api/README.md

 If you're not familier with Geocoding API, [read more here](/docs/MapColonies/vector/Services/geocoding/README.md).
 :::

 Geocoding's feedback `API` collects `usage data` from the [Geocoding API](/docs/MapColonies/vector/Services/geocoding/README.md) user's response and stores it for BI purposes.
-We use this `data` to better understand and measure the relevance of our responses and adjust the `data` and `algorithm` accordingly.
+We use this `data` to better understand and measure the relevance of our responses and adjust the `data` and `algorithm` accordingly.<br/><br/>

-## Usage
+Once a user gets a response from `Geocoding`, the requesting system will send the `request ID` and the chosen `response ID` back to us.<br/>

 :::caution
 **You will need an API token as part of the [service authentication](/docs/MapColonies/authentication). &nbsp;**
 :::

-Once a user gets a response from `Geocoding`, the requesting system will send the `request ID` and the chosen `response ID` back to us.

 ## Example